What Are the FDNY’s Minimum Requirements for ARCS?

-An Auxiliary Radio Communication System is a wireless two-way communication system that receives and transmits dedicated frequencies between first responders on site.
-The purpose of this system is to ensure that first responders, such as firefighters, police officers, paramedics and other professionals, can easily communicate with one another without interference from outside frequencies.
+An Auxiliary Radio Communication System is a wireless two-way communication system that receives and transmits dedicated frequencies between on-site first responders.
+This system aims to ensure that first responders, such as firefighters, police officers, paramedics and other professionals, can easily communicate with one another without interference from outside frequencies.
 Uninterrupted and seamless communication is crucial for quick and effective fire fighting and preventing injuries and fatalities.
 Because of the significant role ARC systems play in reducing the amount of property damage and the number of casualties in a fire, the FDNY has strict requirements for them.

 Minimum Requirements for ARC Systems